Celebrating 650 years with communities across the city

 A visual timeline of these main boundary shifts; 1835, 1897, 1904, 1933, 1935 and 1951 (below) can be linked to each of the city’s neighbourhoods, showing when each place joined the city.

-Each outline of the county boundary below can be clicked for further exploration.
+Each outline of the county boundary below can be clicked for further exploration of the story and the community activities that contributed to the co-creation of the atlas.

 1373